xplorer²

 • Silent operation.
 Prevents any messages or interaction until the copy is finished, then shows any errors in the end.
 If ticked, the following 2 checkbox groups are disabled.

-• Existing objects overwrite.
+• Overwrite method.
 Pick one of the 3 available alternatives: ask for confirmations for each file, automatically overwrite new and modified files (backup mode), or keep both files (the new one is renamed)

-• Always confirm readonly & system.
-Special attribute files are always confirmed even in backup mode
+• Confirm special.
+Special attribute (readonly & system) files are always confirmed even in backup mode

-• Replace the entire folder.
+• Overwrite folders.
 Folders behave like files on collision; the old contents are erased completely before overwriting

-• Error reporting.
+• Log errors.
 Either you see errors immediately as they occur and decide how to proceed, or they are ignored silently skipping any problematic files

-• Calculate total file size.
+• Precalculate size.
 If you want accurate remaining time estimates tick this option — it may delay the start of the operation

-• Keep progress window open.
-Gives you a chance to examine the error log at the end of the transfer
+• Retain window.
+Leaves progress window open, giving you a chance to examine the error log at the end of the transfer

-• Copy options.
+• Clear Readonly, Archive.
 Some legacy attribute manipulation (for copy, not move operations) that are probably irrelevant nowadays, like clearing the read-only attribute (if copying from CDROM) and clearing archive status (backups no longer rely on A attribute)

-• Copy only existing files.
+• Copy existing only.
 With this option files that exist in the source folder but not in the destination folder, are skipped.

-• Task priority.
-Better set this to background so you can use your computer during the file transfer.
-Set to normal only if you want maximum speed, but your PC may become sluggish.
+• Background priority.
+Consumes fewer resources so you can use your computer during the file transfer.
+If you turn it off you get maximum speed, but your PC may become sluggish.

 copy options